cardano-foundation/CIPs/CIP-1694/README.md

 In all of those cases, deposits are returned immediately.

 All governance actions are enacted on the epoch boundary after their ratification.
+_Info_ acions are never ratified, and thus are never enacted.

 #### Content